-Altitude sickness: Please read altitude advice in section 4: Health and Vaccinations (4.9 Altitude sickness).
+Altitude sickness: Travel in Peru invariably involves time spent at high altitude.
+Please read altitude advice in section 4: Health and Vaccinations (4.9 Altitude sickness).

 Eat: Peru's excellent gastronomic reputation is well deserved.
 The national dish ceviche (raw seafood cooked in citrus juices, red onion and chilli) is widespread but best in Lima and along the coast.
 Roasted Guinea Pig (cuy) is one of the more unusual traditional Andean delicacies you will find and Alpaca a surprisingly lean and tender meat.
 Quinoa, held to be sacred by the Incas, is used inventively in many dishes and Lúcuma, one of many exotic fruits native to Peru, makes delicious milkshakes and ice-cream.